neurobagel/documentation/docs/data_prep.md

 - All BIDS subjects are included in the phenotypic TSV, even if they only have BIDS imaging information.
   Neurobagel does not allow for datasets where subjects have BIDS data but are not represented in the phenotypic TSV (however, subjects who have phenotypic data but no BIDS data are allowed).
+- If the dataset is longitudinal, the session IDs in the phenotypic TSV MAY match the session IDs in the BIDS dataset, but don't have to.

 ## Examples of valid phenotypic TSVs